-Financial instruments designated at fair value through profit or loss upon initial recognition Financial instruments designated at fair value through profit or loss upon initial recognition are those that are managed, and their performance evaluated, on a fair value basis in accordance with the Scheme's documented investment strategy.
-The Scheme's policy is for the Manager to evaluate the information about these financial assets on a fair value basis together with other related financial information.
+Financial instruments designated at fair value through profit or loss upon initial recognition are those that are managed, and their performance evaluated, on a fair value basis in accordance with the Scheme's documented investment strategy.
+The Scheme's policy is for the Trustee to evaluate the information about these financial assets on a fair value basis together with other related financial information.